labs14-investment-risk-analysis/Data-Science/data/img/presentation.md

 Mention Teamates

-The Investment Risk Ratings Project has one overarching goal: to make equities investing simpler and safer by accurately assessing what the market factors that contribute to the risk of investing in a given company are.
+The project that I am introducing is the Investment Risk Analysis Project.
+Its goal is to make equities investing simpler and safer by accurately assessing what the market factors that contribute to the risk of investing in a given company are.
 All investors, from the retail investor to the professional hedge fund manager, are faced with the daunting task of assimilating a forbiddingly vast amount of information that is changing on a daily basis, a cognitive demand that no one can master.

 By systematically breaking down the movement of a company’s stock price into its constituent factors - whether macroeconomic, technical, or fundamental - we can help diminish the overwhelming complexity of the investment process, and in turn make investing both a safer and more rational process.